mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 In particular, we wanted to fully embrace structured programming and structured concurrency when overriding dependencies, and so we use Swift's new `@TaskLocal` machinery to power the dependencies under the hood.
 This brings a lot of power when used correctly, but also completely prevents certain features that other dependency libraries have.

-So, let's quickly see how our dependencies library can help improve upon the safety and ergonomics of how we are currently handling dependencies in our demo application.
+So, let's quickly see how our dependencies library can help improve upon the safety and ergonomics of the demos we have been exploring.

 Let's start with the countdown demo.
 Rather than passing an explicit clock to the `CountdownView` we will declare our dependency on a clock using the `@Dependency` property wrapper.
 The library comes with a bunch of common dependencies ready to use in a controllable fashion, and clocks are one.
 We can pluck out a controllable clock out of thin air, and with that we no longer need an initializer for passing in an explicit clock.
 One will be provided to the view automatically.